canonical/maas/docs/configure.rst

  $ maas <profile> node update <system_id> distro_series="<value>"

 Where the string contains one of the valid, available distro series (e.g.
-"precise") or is empty for the default value.
+"trusty") or is empty for the default value.

 .. _preseed: